Lionhead rabbit: History

 The Lionhead rabbit originated in France and Belgium; although it is not recognized by the French Federation of Cuniculture.
 It is reported to have been produced by breeders trying to breed a long-coated dwarf rabbit by crossing a miniature Swiss Fox and a Netherland dwarf.
 This resulted in a genetic mutation causing wool to appear around the head and on the flanks.
 This gene has come to be known as the "mane" gene.
 There are many other reports similar to this, for example, that the lionhead has been bred from a Netherland Dwarf and a Jersey Wooly, but none have been substantiated, since the mane gene is separate from the gene that creates wool coats in wooled rabbits.
 The Lionhead rabbit continued to gain popularity in Europe, and Lionheads found their way to the United States in the late 1990s.

 In the United Kingdom, the BRC has recognized the Lionhead breed since 2002.

 In 2013 the Lionhead was accepted as a recognized breed by ARBA in two varieties: Tortoise and Ruby-Eyed White.
 As of 1 February 2014, Lionheads have been eligible to compete for Best in Show and to receive legs toward Grand Champion.

 The North American Lionhead Rabbit Club (NALRC) holds its annual Lionhead Exhibition Specialty show in Columbus, Ohio.
 Typically, the Lionhead breed is represented by approximately 300-500 entries and 50-80 exhibitors from all over the United States and Canada.

 Mane types

 Typically, the mane is thick, woolly and soft with evident "crimping".
 Depending on the number of genes a Lionhead gets from each parent, it can have a double mane (two mane genes) or a single mane (one mane gene).
-The only way to tell if a rabbit is single mane or double mane is when it is first born.
 A double mane Lionhead will have a noticeable V form around their skirt/flanks, while a single mane will look like a common rabbit directly after birth.
 Past then, many factors contribute to how much mane each individual actually ends up having including chewing on the mane by themselves or others and matts.